kodkenyalang/Lootbox/README.md

 ## Core Features

--   **One-Click Loot Box**: A single transaction on the Filecoin network handles the entire process of opening a loot box and receiving an NFT.
+-   **Single-Contract System**: The `IntegratedLootBox` contract handles the entire process of opening a loot box, minting, and receiving an NFT in one transaction.
--   **On-Chain Randomness**: A portable pseudo-randomness implementation determines the contents of each loot box.
+-   **On-Chain Pseudo-Randomness**: A portable pseudo-randomness implementation determines the contents of each loot box.
--   **Time-Locked Rare Items**: Rare NFTs are minted in a "locked" state using a `Blocklock` smart contract, making them non-transferable for a set number of blocks.
+-   **Time-Locked Rare Items**: Rare NFTs are minted in a "locked" state using a separate `Blocklock` smart contract, making them non-transferable for a set number of blocks.
--   **Web3 Wallet Integration**: Connects with MetaMask to manage user identity and sign transactions.
+-   **Web3 Wallet Integration**: Connects with MetaMask to manage user identity and sign transactions on the Filecoin network.
 -   **Filecoin Calibration Network**: All smart contract interactions occur on the public Filecoin Calibration testnet.

 ## Project Structure